prabhpreet332/prabhpreet332.github.io/content/posts/git-github-best-practices.md

 ### Before giving it off for review

-Probably the most important take away: Make sure your PR/MR is ready before you send it off to review (by adding the reviewers).
+Probably the most important take away from this writeup: **Make sure your PR/MR is ready before you request a review**.

 Please be mindful of your teammates' time.
-It is annoying, to get the PR/MR and Unit tests are not complete or the test stage in the CI/CD pipeline is breaking.
+It is annoying, to get the PR/MR and Unit tests are not complete or the test stage in the CI/CD pipeline is breaking or build stage is still throwing errors.
 Ideally, have a PR/MR templates defined. [[3]]({{< relref "#references" >}}) [[4]]({{< relref "#references" >}})

 Some of the checklist items worth considering:

+1. **Draft / WIP**: Mark your PR/MR as Draft/WIP if you are not ready for reviews.
+If Centralized VCS does not have this functionality, just write: `Draft: ` or `WIP: ` in the PR title and update before finalizing.

 1. **Rebase with the Default Branch**: Make sure you rebase your branch before you give it off to review.
 Resolve merge conflicts (if any).

-2. **CI/CD Pipeline**: Please don't share your PR/MR if the CI/CD stages have not successfully executed yet.
-Make sure these execute completely before sending it off for review.
+1. **CI/CD Pipeline**: Please don't share your PR/MR if the CI/CD stages have not successfully executed.
+Make sure these execute completely before finalizing.
 As a reviewer, it is extremely frustrating to review the changes and only to know that some check failed and the assignee needs to rework and so does the reviewer.

-3. **Testing**: When you share your PR, it mean the code works and it will work when merged.
-So Integration, Smoke testing is must before sending it off for review.
-Unit tests, being at the bottom of the testing pyramid, needs to be through.
-Please don't try to do this step parallelly unless you are really short in time.
-Test throughly and preferrably share the testing scenarios in the comments in PR/MR along with any associated documentation.
+1. **Testing**: When you share your PR, it mean the code works and it will still work when code is merged.
+So Integration, Smoke testing is must before finalizing.
+Unit tests, being at the bottom of the testing pyramid, needs to be thorough.
+Please don't try to do this step in parallel with reviews, unless you are really short in time.
+Test thoroughly and preferably share the testing scenarios in the comments in PR/MR along with any associated documentation.

-4. **Self-review**: If you made it so far after raising a PR, congratulations.
+1. **Self-review**: If you made it this far after raising a PR, congratulations.
 But you can still make it easier for yourself and your reviewer.
 SELF REVIEW.
 Avoid skipping this step.
-I have personally found that many of the basic issues that my reviewers found, early in my careers, were the ones I could have resolved beforehand if I reviewed my code.
+I have personally found that many of the basic issues that my reviewers found, early in my career, were the ones I could have resolved beforehand if I had reviewed my code.
 This could have prevented multiple rounds of review and unnecessary embarrassment of making silly mistakes.

-5. **Open-mindedness**: Early in the career, you make mistakes, and its okay.
+1. **Open-mindedness**: Early in the career, you will ake mistakes, and its okay.
 It important to learn from those mistakes.
-This learning takes a backseat, the moment the code is tied to the ego.
+This learning takes a backseat, the moment you tie up code to your ego.
 Even for seasoned developers, having an open mind to consider the alternate approach is essential.
 This would help you grow.
-Often times, you are surrounded by people with diverse experience, which is a great learning resource.
+Often times, you are surrounded by people with diverse experience, which is great for learning.
 It is easier said than done, but worth a try.